 Choose Durable Toys

 Avoid toys that are cheaply made or made from low-quality materials because they may break easily and need to be replaced frequently.
-Although these toys may be less expensive initially, they can cost more in the long run.
+Although cheap toys may be less expensive initially, they can cost more in the long run.

-If you are reading this and thinking, "So, I should buy heavy natural rubber dog toys for my baby," you would be humorously correct in choosing a lasting toy that your baby can chew on but wrong in that the design is not for little hands and mouths.
+If you are reading this and thinking, "So, I should buy heavy natural rubber dog toys for my baby," you would be humorously correct in choosing a lasting toy that your baby can chew on, but wrong in that the design is not for little hands and mouths.

 Look for Versatility

-For example, silicone stacking cups are excellent for grasping in the first few months, chewing on in teething, stacking and tower-building as a crawler, and scoops for sensory activities as a toddler.
-You can even use these same cups for snacks, paint, or small bead holders for crafts later in childhood because these are easy to clean and super versatile!
+For example, silicone stacking cups are excellent for grasping in the first few months, for chewing on while teething, for stacking and tower-building as a crawler, and for scoops for sensory activities as a toddler.

 Shop Secondhand

 If you are strapped for cash, shopping secondhand may be the way to go.
 Look for gently used toys at thrift stores, online marketplaces, and consignment shops and events.
-Facebook marketplace may also be an option for you, depending on your community.
+Facebook Marketplace may also be an option for you, depending on your community.

 You can find many secondhand toys in excellent condition and buy them at a fraction of the original cost.
 However, you need to inspect secondhand toys carefully for any signs of wear or damage.
-Avoid toys that are broken, missing pieces, made of plastic, or painted with lead paint.
+Avoid toys that are broken, have missing pieces, are made of plastic, or are painted with lead paint.

 For more on buying classic baby toy designs and vintage toys, check out this article: Are Classic Baby Toys Good for Babies?